Lesley Bunch

 Reproduced in my paintings, each shadow becomes a manifestation of, or ‘remains‘ of, my exchange with the lender.
 I build my paintings in many fine, flat, transparent layers, ‘sculpting’ with colour.
 I am interested in the moment when the painting takes on a life of its own and seems to guide my hand; when the colour-sculpted presence takes on an expression of ‘suchness’, and becomes an intricately detailed, solid form.

 Lesley Bunch studied at Goldsmiths’ College and the School of Oriental and African Studies.
-She has a BA in Fine Art & Art History and an MA in Archaeology focusing on Japanese art of the Edo Period.
-In 2014 she completed a year’s residency at Wimbledon College of Arts, UAL.
+She has a BA in Fine Art & Art History and an MA in Archaeology (Edo Period Japanese art).